microsoft/FluidFramework/examples/hosts/app-integration/external-controller/README.md

     storage: "http://localhost:7070",
 };
 ```
 In this way, we can toggle between remote and local mode using the same config format.
-We make use of `FrsAzFunctionTokenProvider` for running against live FRS instance since it is more secured, without exposing the tenant secret key in the client-side code whereas while running the service locally for development purpose, we make use of `InsecureTokenProvider`.
+We make use of `AzureFunctionTokenProvider` for running against live FRS instance since it is more secured, without exposing the tenant secret key in the client-side code whereas while running the service locally for development purpose, we make use of `InsecureTokenProvider`.